Acceptance and commitment therapy: how does it work?

 Why choose ACT over other therapies?

-While traditional therapies often focus on symptom reduction, ACT aims to improve overall quality of life by fostering psychological flexibility.
-This approach can be particularly beneficial for individuals who have not found success with other therapeutic methods or who wish to pursue a more holistic approach to mental health.
+While traditional therapies often focus on symptom reduction, ACT aims to improve overall quality of life by fostering psychological flexibility and improving resilience for emotional pain.

 ACT offers a unique, evidence-based approach to therapy that emphasises acceptance, mindfulness, and value-driven action.
 By learning to accept your internal experiences and commit to living according to your values, you can enhance your psychological flexibility and overall well-being.

-If you are considering ACT therapy and would like to book a consultation with Mr Mahan-Taylor, do not hesitate to do so by visiting his Top Doctors profile today.
+If you are considering ACT therapy and would like to book a consultation with Dr Mahan-Taylor, do not hesitate to do so by visiting his Top Doctors profile today.

 Psychology